ALL PROSPECTIVE GRADUATE CERTIFICATE IN COUNSELOR EDUCATION (GCCE) STUDENTS

 The Counselor Education Program at North Carolina State University has had a long and rich history of contributing to the needs of North Carolina and the nation.
-Founded in 1946 with the appointment of Professor Roy Anderson, the counselor education program functioned largely as a one person enterprise with a focus on occupational information and guidance.
+Founded in 1946 with the appointment of Professor Roy Anderson, the Counselor Education Program functioned largely as a one person enterprise with a focus on occupational information and guidance.

-The Counselor Education program at NC State shares the University's land grant Mission.
-Through our Scientist-Practitioner and School-College-Community Collaboration Model, we train culturally competent counselors and counselor educators who are able to work collaboratively across settings to effectively lead, serve, and advocate for the academic, career, and personal-social development of children, adults, families, and communities.
+The Counselor Education Program at NC State shares the university's land grant mission.
+Through our Scientist-Practitioner and School-College-Community Collaboration Model, we train culturally competent counselors and counselor educators who are able to work collaboratively across settings to effectively lead, serve, and advocate for the academic, career, personal, and social development of children, adults, families, and communities.

-Counselor Education Newsletter
+The Counseling Chronicle: The Counselor Education Newsletter